joaovitoriasilva/endurain/docs/index.md

 ## License

-This project is licensed under the GPL-3.0 License - see the [LICENSE](https://github.com/joaovitoriasilva/endurain/tree/master?tab=GPL-3.0-1-ov-file) file for details.
+This project is licensed under the AGPL-3.0 or later License.

 ## Help Translate